-Links to previous Purple Fox activities and artefacts
+Links to previous Purple Fox activities and artifacts

-Analyzing the artefacts dropped by this new infection chain, we first looked at the stolen code signing certificates used to sign the kernel drivers’ modules.
-This led us to analyse other signed malicious samples in our malware repository, which revealed links to previously known intrusion sets.
+Analyzing the artifacts dropped by this new infection chain, we first looked at the stolen code signing certificates used to sign the kernel drivers’ modules.
+This led us to analyze other signed malicious samples in our malware repository, which revealed links to previously known intrusion sets.

 There were three different stolen code signing certificates confirmed to be related to this campaign with links to Purple Fox: